Janpot/fantastiq/README.md

 #####`.unthrottle()` -> `null`

-Force the worker to fetch the next item ignoring the throttle time.
+Force the worker to fetch the next item ignoring the throttle.

 ## Roadmap

 - Extending the REST API
-- Extending teh UI
+- Extending the UI
 - delayed jobs
 - multiple attempts